Not Fine in School was created as a resource for the growing numbers of families with children experiencing school attendance barriers.

 Wellbeing Matters, Support Counts.

-The Department for Education published new School Attendance Guidance, 'Working together to improve attendance' to be applied from 1st September 2022 onwards, with further guidance published in February 2023.
-This guidance will be updated and applied on a statutory basis from August 19th 2024.
+The Department for Education published new School Attendance Guidance, 'Working together to improve attendance' to be applied from 1st September 2022, with further guidance published in February 2023.
+This guidance was updated and applied on a statutory basis from August 19th 2024.

 Written by Fran Morgan with Ellie Costello and edited by Ian Gilbert, Square Pegs: Inclusivity, compassion and fitting in – a guide for schools is a book for educators who find themselves torn between a government/Ofsted narrative around behaviour, attendance and attainment, and their own passion for supporting square pegs and their families.